rdmueller/rdmueller.github.io/_posts/2020-08-29-build-your-own-webcam-part-3.md

 With a HDMI Capture Card, you can...

 * ... use any DSLR with HDMI out as Webcam.
 And since the Canon driver is only available for Windows, you can even use Canon cameras with your Mac
-* ... use a second PC do do the heavy OBS lifting and feed the output as Webcam to the PC on which you do your video conferencing.
+* ... use a second PC to do the heavy OBS lifting and feed the output as Webcam to the PC on which you do your video conferencing.
 * ... use a tablet like the iPad with HDMI out as white board for your sessions.

 Isn't that cool?